blakegarretson/essentials/main.md

 - [Leader Key](https://github.com/mikker/LeaderKey.app) is a fast shortcut-based app launcher and app switcher.
 Leader Key only needs a single global hotkey, so it’s shortcuts won’t conflict with other apps and reserved shortcuts.
 While this may seem redundant to Keyboard Cowboy and similar apps, the approach is slightly different so I use Leader Key in parallel with Keyboard Cowboy.
 - [TinkerTool](https://www.bresink.com/osx/TinkerTool.html) gives you access to hidden system preferences and tweaks not available in the normal System Preferences dialogs.
 While there are a lot of options I don’t care about, they are a couple in here that are worth the download.
 - [MonitorControl](https://github.com/MonitorControl/MonitorControl) is one of those apps I didn’t know I needed.
 I wouldn’t have looked for it, but after stumbling across it and trying it out, it’s amazing.
 If you have an external monitor, you need this so you can control the brightness through your keyboard.
 It also normalizes brightness between the build-in screen and an external monitor.
 Super handy app.
-- [Ice](https://icemenubar.app) is a menu bar manager that hides the clutter and gives you more control over the menu bar.
-This is an amazing free alternative to software like Bartender which I actually bought some years ago and eventually replaced with Ice.
+- [Thaw](https://github.com/stonerl/Thaw) is a menu bar manager that hides the clutter and gives you more control over the menu bar.
+This is an amazing free alternative to software like Bartender which I actually bought some years ago and eventually replaced with [Ice](https://icemenubar.app), which I found less bloated and better for my use cases.
+Eventually development stalled on Ice during the MacOS 26/Tahoe rollout, which broke Ice, so Thaw was born as a fork and development continued.
 - [Itsycal](https://www.mowglii.com/itsycal/) is a calendar app that lives in your menu bar and gives you a quick glimpse of your upcoming agenda.
 Itsycal gets you the information you need quicker and in a more customizable way than the default Apple widgets.

 # Programming